-A braai is a meat grilled over hot coal that is influenced by neighboring South Africa.
-In Lesotho when friends or family have a nice get-together, a braai is a go-to meal.
+Braai is a type of meat grilled over hot coal that is influenced by neighboring South Africa.
+In Lesotho when friends or family have a nice get-together, Braai is a go-to meal.
 Almost anything can be cooked on a braai, from meat, wors (a South African sausage), fish, garlic rolls, and more.

-In Lesotho, it is mostly enjoyed with papa and chakalaka (a spicy South African vegetable relish) and beer.
-The meat is spiced or marinated and grilled on a wood or coal fire, while fish is spiced, wrapped in aluminum foil, and grilled on the fire as well.
+In Lesotho, people love to enjoy it with Papa (maize porridge) and Chakalaka (a spicy vegetable relish from South Africa), along with some refreshing beer.
+The meat is seasoned or marinated, then grilled over a wood or coal fire, while fish is spiced, wrapped in foil, and grilled too.

 16. Lekakarane (Spent Layer Chickens)

 When it comes to chicken this is the best there is in Lesotho.
 It is best cooked with water and seasoned with just salt.
 You can also buy it readily cooked by street vendors, and it is usually served with just papa.
 However, in households, it can be enjoyed with any meal like all the other meats.